Some posts contain compensated links. Please read this disclaimer for more info.

 However, don’t let you put that off you renting a car in Croatia.
 After all, driving is a way that allows you to really discover the small towns and secret spots that you can’t get to by bus.
 These are the only reasons we suggest you don’t get a car rental in Croatia:

-- If you plan to get a tan at the beach and don’t want to do many day trips, why waste money on car rental and parking fees?
+- If you plan to get a tan at the beach and don’t want to make many day trips, why waste money on car rental and parking fees?

 - If you plan on only staying within the old towns of cities like Dubrovnik, Zagreb, Split, or Zadar, you’ll probably be better off without a car because finding parking can be nearly impossible (especially in Dubrovnik and Split).
 The local bus network in those areas is reliable and inexpensive.